 Last January, Andy Cochrane, the marketing director of Oru Kayak, approached me with an idea: partner with the boat manufacturer to explore and promote rural Indonesia’s potential new ecotourism opportunities.

 The country is geographically stunning, and offers the promise of world-class rock climbing.
-We were particularly interested in Mollo, the most fertile region in West Timor island, located on the slopes of the Mutis mountain range whose peaks reach heights of up to 8,000 feet.
+We were particularly interested in Mollo, the most fertile region in Timor Island, located on the slopes of the Mutis mountain range whose peaks reach heights of up to 8,000 feet.

 For the past two decades, mining companies have ravaged this area: in 1994, there were about five companies extracting marble from Mollo towns.
 As mining activities began, the locals suffered the consequences.
 Forests were cut down, creating massive landslides, and the water was made undrinkable by pollutants.
 On June 3, 2000, Aleta Baun (she goes by Mama Aleta) lead thousands of people from the Mollo, Amanatun, and Amanuban regions to occupy one of the largest mining areas.
 They stayed for two full months, eventually forcing the concessionaire to halt its work and leave.
 Since then, Baun and other community leaders have organized their towns to unite against and evict mining companies in other areas in Mollo.
 In 2004, the groups formed a federation of indigenous communities called Organisasi A’ttaemamus (OAT).